saphiraaa/NetherMath/README.md

 ## Note
 - The password for accessing the program is set to "Shredder".
 Modify the `password` variable in the code to change it.
 - The calculations are saved to a file named "calculations.txt" in the NetherMath directory.
 Modify the file path according to your desired path if necessary.
+- When using currency converter it needs internet because this code uses API to convert currency and cryptocurrency

 ## Developer
 This code is created by Navi/Saphiraaa...